yuchenrao/EECS349-Card-Classification-Project/README.md

 The accuracy of the model is around 97%, which is giving by CNN.
 The correspongding important feature for is only pixel information.

 ![image of card recognition](/images/Image3.JPG) *Figure 3.
 The algorithm is able to reconize every card it had learned.
-10 Careds are shown to the camera with random order, from the screen we can tell the algothm works well.*
+13 Cards are shown to the camera with random order, from the screen we can tell the algothm works well.*

 ### Demo Video